bbabi0901/Noseprint/README.md

 }
 ```

-After your dataset is ready, load the dataset and decide the architecture of the ResNet model.\
+After your dataset is ready, load the dataset and decide the architecture of the model.\
-There are two types of architecture; resnet50 and resnet101.\
+There are three types of architecture; resnet50, resnet101 and hourglass.\
 While training, the weights of keras model will be saved in models directory.\
 The training will terminates after executing all epochs you set, or it ends if the validation loss doesn't get smaller after 20 epochs.